Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Nitrates

-Nitrates are one of the most popular water contaminants, especially in rural areas.
+Nitrates are among the most popular water contaminants, especially in rural areas.
 It can cause methemoglobinemia, or “blue baby” disease.

 Nitrates in the water are usually caused by synthetic fertilizers and liquid waste discharged by septic systems.